ahmo10/ping-pong-1/README.md

 ## PREREQUISITES
 you require a browser preferably chrome to run this site.You will require a texteditor if your planning on editing.
 ## BUILT WITH
--html
+- html
--css
+- css
--bootstrap
+- bootstrap
--javascript and jquery
+- javascript and jquery
 ## LINK TO LIVE SITE
 https://billowbashir.github.io/ping-pong/
 ## CONTACT DETAILS